First-Order Context-Specific Likelihood Weighting in Hybrid Probabilistic Logic Programs: : A Representation Language for Hybrid Relational Models

 \begin{example} By transforming the RV set constructed in Example $\ref{example: rv set}$, we obtain the dependency set of Example \ref{example: DC example with CR} that consists of the RV set and the following extra clauses: { } \end{example} One can easily infer from the above definite program that $\mathtt{status(l\_1)}$ directly influences $\mathtt{credit\_score(ann)}$ since $\mathtt{pa(credit\_score(ann), status(l\_1))}$ is entailed by the above program.
 Basically, $\mathtt{pa(A,B)}$ states that the parent of $\mathtt{A}$ is $\mathtt{B}$.
+Note that Definition \ref{definition: direct influence} defines the direct influences and Definition \ref{definition: dependency set} presents an approach to identify them efficiently.
 The dependency set is similar to the dependency graph in BLPs \cite{kersting20071}.
 The only difference is that we use definite clauses instead of graphs to represent direct influences.
 These clauses can be automatically constructed from \dcplus programs using the transformations.

 However, it is still unclear how to interpret the clauses, in the ground programs, which may specify multiple distributions for RVs.

 \begin{definition} Let $ground(\mathbb{P})_{\mathbf{u}}$ be a ground \dcplus program constructed given an assignment $\mathbf{u}$, and let